Look Again 2019

-I have been selected by Creative Scotland and the National Library of Scotland to create new short stories in celebration of Muriel Spark's centenary in 2018.
-These stories were published as Nevertheless: Sparkian Tales in Bulawayo (amaBooks) inspired by Spark's time in Bulawayo and my own experiences of visiting Aberdeen's Zimbabwean twin city.
+I was selected by Creative Scotland and the National Library of Scotland to create new short stories in celebration of Muriel Spark's centenary in 2018.
+These stories were published as Nevertheless: Sparkian Tales in Bulawayo (amaBooks) inspired by Spark's time in Africa and by my own experiences of visiting Aberdeen's Zimbabwean twin city, Bulwayo.
 Find out more about the selected projects here.
 You can purchase a print or e-version of the book via African Books Collective.

 Queer Words Project Scotland

 In 2018, I mentored emerging writer Christina Neuwirth as part of Queer Words, coordinated by Ryan Vance and Michael Lee Richardson.
 The other mentors were Jo Clifford, Harry Josephine Giles and Kirsty Logan.
 Work from the project will be published by 404ink on 31 January 2019 as part of a new anthology, We Were Always Here.
 You can find out more about the project here and can pre-order a copy of the book here.

 In conjunction with the global research initiative, IMMPACT, I wrote a play to raise awareness of transport issues for women in labour in low- and medium-income countries.
 This was performed at the 2015 May Festival to a sold-out audience and guests from Bulawayo, Zimbabwe.
 Read all about the project on my blog.